 Rich chocolate cake, Light, smooth, creamy filling topped with a decadent chocolate ganache.

-And despite the beauty of it and the number of steps, it really wasn’t too difficult to make.
+And despite the beauty of it and the number of steps, gluten free ding dong cake really isn’t too difficult to make.
 If you’ve never made a cake from scratch, I’d recommend starting with something a little more basic but in reality, you could probably pull this off and wow all your friends.

 Enough talking though, go MAKE THIS CAKE!